mechmotum/mechmotum.github.io/content/pages/guide.rst

    This can both be used by everyone as both an announcement list and a discussion list.
 All lab members need to join and pay attention to this list for announcements and are welcome to use if for discussion.
+Write to the email list by sending a message to mechmotum@googlegroups.com.
 Text, Audio, Video Chat Room
    We host a matrix_ server which can be accessed using https://element.io or any other supported clients_.
 This is used for quick chats, meetings, etc.